smillingcoder/Jarvis-AI-Voice-Assistant-Python-/README.md

 🧠 _**AI-Powered Responses**_

-Integrated with the **LLaMA model** to generate smart and natural replies for general queries or conversations.
+Integrated with the 🦙**LLaMA model** to generate smart and natural replies for general queries or conversations.

 🎙️ _**Voice Recognition & Feedback**_